 IP Cases & Articles

-Video assistant referee (VAR) at UEFA EURO 2024
+Video assistant referee (VAR): Ballino v UEFA

 The eyes of the footballing world are on Germany over the next month or so for the UEFA European Championship (EURO 2024).
 Spectators are guaranteed a festival of football with undoubtedly one or two refereeing decisions that will upset some fans.
 However, all football fans will be pleased with a recent decision handed down by the Hamburg Local Division of the Unified Patent Court (UPC) rejecting a preliminary injunction that may have stopped EURO 2024 from using the video assistant referee (VAR) in its current form.